Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 There are five rules that surround high-ticket closing:

 1. Do not sound like a typical salesperson.
-Imagine how a typical salesperson talks.
-They tend to push features on you without actually understanding your problems.
+Salespeople tend to push features on you without actually understanding your problems.
 While this may work with smaller, less expensive deals, it certainly won’t work for more expensive ones!

 2. Talk less, listen more.
-The most common mistake that salespeople make is talking too much.
-However, when you are talking, you are not listening, and when you are not listening, you aren’t learning about what your client truly needs.
+When you are talking, you are not listening, and when you are not listening, you aren’t learning about what your client truly needs.
 If you don’t know what their needs are, you can’t help them solve their problems, and you won’t be able to sell them anything.

 3. Be specific.
-Your goal is to remove the gap between where your prospective client is and where they want to go.
 When you ask specific questions, you will receive more detailed answers.
 This will help you learn more about their needs and desires.

 4. Look for Level 3 Pain.
 When there is no pain, there is no emotional investment.
 When there is no emotional investment, there is no sale.
-Level 1 Pain is very surface-level; it is simply the main problem a prospective client arrives with.
+Level 1 Pain is simply the main problem a prospective client arrives with.
 Level 2 pain is when the client begins to reveal more in-depth information about their problem.
-Level 3 Pain then refers to the root cause of the problem, and is much more personal to the client.
-When you understand what their Level 3 pain is, the client will trust you more.
+Level 3 Pain then refers to the root cause of the problem.

 Actions to take